 Our focus now is on supporting the long-term well-being of our residents and businesses, as well as maintaining our city’s vital infrastructure.
 We acknowledge that alert levels may change as community transmission is monitored, so at times we may move between our response and recovery phases.
 Everything you need to know about what Council is doing and when, can be found in these pages.

-For the most updated information about COVID-19 alert levels, and what support is available now, find out more here.
+For the most updated information about COVID-19 in the Wellington region click here, and to find out what support is available click here.

 "As a Council we are determined to play our part by responding to the short, medium and long-term challenges bought into focus by Covid-19 and it's resulting economic impacts" - Anita Baker, Mayor of Porirua

 Council has created a plan, in partnership with Ngati Toa and key stakeholders, to support our local communities and businesses following COVID-19.

 We're here to help with information and resources, links to accessing grants, and helpful local advice.

 During Alert levels, find out what Council services will be operating.